mvolkmann/blog/src/swift/Concurrency.md

 until all of its child tasks complete.

-If an error is thrown by a `Task`, the `Task` ends and the error is propagated to the parent `Task`.
+If an error is thrown by a `Task`, the `Task` ends and the error is propagated to its parent `Task`.
 Sibling tasks that are running or waiting to run are cancelled.

 ## Actors